mckaracan/oto-configuration/README.md

-This is centralized configuration repository of Zubizu 3.0 applications.
+This is centralized configuration repository of OTO applications.

 Applications have to provide their configuration here with a seperate yml file.